gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 typography and background colors.
 These styles set the overall feel of the site—much like the color and texture of a wall sets the overall feel of a room.

-Often people will use something like Bootstrap or Foundation for their global styles.
-The problem with these, however, is they're difficult to customize and they're not designed to work well with React components.

 For this tutorial, let's explore a JavaScript library called [Typography.js](https://github.com/kyleamathews/typography.js) that generates global styles and works particularly well with Gatsby and React.